The Black Summer Bushfires devastated Victoria over 12 months ago, but COVID-19 is slowing recovery.

 You can also use the 'FUND' button to donate the money required to purchase the items - a $5 donation will buy a pair of socks, and a $10 donation will purchase gloves or underwear for someone sleeping on the street.

-100% of the money received by GIVIT for these requests will be used to purchase essential items and services for Victorians recovering from the bushfires.
-To donate, simply use the 'FUND' button on the item request page.
+100% of the money received by GIVIT for the Victoria Bushfires appeal will be used to purchase essential items and services for Victorians recovering from the bushfires.
+To donate, click the button below or simply use the 'FUND' button on the item request page.
 Every bit counts.

 Water access for bushfire-impacted residents in rural Victoria